IntentArchitect/Intent.Modules/Modules/Intent.Modules.Common.CSharp/README.md

     ```

 - **Depends on length** :
-    In this mode, only if the parameter list exceeds a certain length, will each parameter be output on a new line.
-The first parameter will not be output on its own line:
+    In this mode, only if the line length exceeds a certain value, will each parameter be output on a new line:

     ``` csharp